limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ### phpMyAdmin 4.6.6

-PMA was present as well, which says the machine is capable of running PHP.
+PMA was present as well, which is another way of saying the machine is capable of running PHP.

 ![pma.png](/assets/images/posts/cyberry-walkthrough/cyberry-2_2.png)